 The City of Hancock's location offers potential for drawing visitor dollars.
-The funnel effect when crossing the Portage Lake Lift Bridge places all tourists entering the Keweenaw Peninsula virtually into the City's primary traffic stream.
-A strong winter tourism season exists due to the area's heavy snowfall, while summer tourism is fostered by the area's many lakes, forests and parks.
-A large number of snowmobilers and skiers now visit the Keweenaw Peninsula due largely to an outstanding trail system, reliable snow conditions, mild temperatures and breathtaking beauty.
+The inherent "funnel effect" in play when traversing the Portage Lake Lift Bridge into Hancock steers visitors destined for the Keweenaw Peninsula directly into the City's primary traffic stream.
+A strong winter tourism season exists due to the area's heavy snowfall, while summer tourism is fostered by the areas many lakes, forests and parks.
+A large number of snowmobilers and skiers now visit the Keweenaw Peninsula due largely to an outstanding trail system, reliable snow conditions, favorable temperatures and breathtaking beauty.
 People choose Hancock to work, live and play because of its easy access to the outdoors and the many recreational opportunities available.